Postgraduate Diploma in Programme

-- Compare business strategy theory with practice to meet challenges in both internal and external organisational environments, in a prescriptive and emergent manner, to enhance the value creation ability of the learning organisation.
+- Demonstrate with advanced knowledge and insight the application of organisational strategy practices to meet challenges in the internal and external environments in a predominantly emergent manner to enhance the value creation ability of 4IR learning organisations.

 - Communicate accurately and appropriately in the English language, particularly in terms of written communication in the business context, with advanced insight and understanding.

 Apply what you learn today in your job tomorrow